-One of my favorite books, not only for the recipes but also for the pictures, is The Blue Chair Jam Cookbook by Rachel Saunders.
-Not only is this a beautiful, coffee-table worthy cookbook, but Rachel has developed jam, jelly and preserve preserve recipes that all have a unique twist.
-For this canning foray, I adapted her Blueberry Jam with Mint recipe, swapping out the mint and replacing it with 2 chamomile teabags.
+One of my favorite books, not only for the recipes but also for the pictures, is The The Blue Chair Jam Cookbook by Rachel Saunders.
+Not only is this a beautiful, coffee-table-worthy cookbook, but Rachel has developed jam, jelly and preserve recipes that all have a unique twist.
+For this canning foray, I adapted her Blueberry Jam Recipe with Mint, swapping out the mint and replacing it with 2 chamomile tea bags.

 This recipe assumes some knowledge of proper and safe canning techniques.
 Please see the Ball Complete Book of Home Preserving for guidance.